varjakw/GoalNodes/README.md

 # PrologGoalNodes
-Small Prolgo exercise looking at the arc predicate and Seeds.
+Small Prolog exercise looking at the arc predicate and Seeds.